 Since CloudFlare acts as a reverse proxy for you site, your visitor logs will show our IP addresses unless you make a modification to your server.
 We have a group of resources available here, including for Apache servers.

-loads (so the second, third and fourth page loads are much quicker)ii)
+- Faster subsequent page loads (so the second, third and fourth page loads are much quicker)

-Web Application Firewall to protect from comment spam, SQL injection and
+- Web Application Firewall to protect from comment spam, SQL injection and XSS attacks

 If you ever have a question, please contact us.
 We read every email that we get and love to hear from our users.